cyberphone/CBOR.js/README.md

 However, diagnostic notation can also be used as input for creating _test data_ and for _configuration files_.
 A preliminary description can be found here: https://cyberphone.github.io/android-cbor/distribution/apidoc/org/webpki/cbor/package-summary.html#diagnostic-notation.

-In the JavaScript API, diagnostic notation as input is tentatively supported by calling the `CBOR.diagnosticNotation(`_string_`)` method.

-Note: the intention with diagnostic notation is not using it as a "wire" format.
+Note: although possible, the _intention_ with diagnostic notation is not using it as a "wire" format.

 ### Implementation Note